marcolivierarsenault/coffeeanddata/_posts/2023-08-27-top-down-vs-bottom-up.md

 On the other hand, there's the Top-Down approach.
 This strategy, which focuses on simplifying the user experience, may initially seem restrictive to some engineers.
 It might feel like it limits advanced usage.
 However, it's an approach that ensures the end product is user-friendly and serves its purpose effectively.

-> The Top-Down, it is about solving a real problem for the user, and it’s not about exposing the underlying system.
+> The Top-Down, it is about solving a real problem for the user, and it’s not about exposing the underlying system and tools.

 As engineers, we need to shift our perspective.
 It's not just about building powerful systems; it's about creating solutions that meet our users' needs.
 And often, that means embracing the Top-Down approach.
 By putting the user at the heart of our decision-making process, we can create products that are not only powerful but also simple, elegant, and effective.